-To explore changes in cell volume occurring in mature epithelium, we develop protocols to characterize the changes in cell volume.
-MDCK-II cells are plated densely on glass slides and grown for 48 hours with 100% confluency achieved after 24 hours, creating a mature epithelial tissue.
-CellMask Orange membrane dye is added prior to imaging to clearly outline the apical and basal membranes in monolayers (Figure 2A).
-This allows us to calculate average monolayer height for a desired field of view in a sample through plotting the average intensity for each slice of our 3-dimensional image and fitting the two peaks in intensity, which represent the apical and basal membranes of the sample, to a gaussian (Figure 2B).
+To explore changes in cell volume occurring in mature epithelium, we developed protocols to characterize the changes in cell volume.
+MDCK-II cells are plated densely on glass slides and grown for 48 h with 100% confluency achieved after 24 h, creating a mature epithelial tissue.
+CellMask Orange membrane dye is added before imaging to clearly outline the apical and basal membranes in monolayers (Figure 2A).
+This allows us to calculate average monolayer height for a desired field of view in a sample through plotting the average intensity for each slice of our three-dimensional image and fitting the two peaks in intensity, which represent the apical and basal membranes of the sample, to a gaussian (Figure 2B).
 The difference between these two peaks is the local average height of the monolayer.
 We then measure the average cross-sectional area and approximate average cell volume in a monolayer as the average cross-sectional area multiplied by the average monolayer height (Figure 2C).

-MDCK monolayers exhibit natural variation in both cell density and cell volume (Zehnder et al., 2015) (Figure 2D) and the scale of this variation can be seen within a single $135 \times 175 \mu m^2$ field of view (Figure 2E).
+MDCK monolayers exhibit natural variation in both cell density and cell volume (Zehnder et al., 2015) (Figure 2D) and the scale of this variation can be seen within a single $135 \times 175 \ \mu\text{m}^2$ field of view (Figure 2E).
 We chose this range to average over because the natural variation in local volume is consistent with the average variation in volume between one monolayer and another (Figure 2F), allowing us to treat each field of view's local volume as independent.

-Mature epithelial tissue does not recover from a long-term osmotic shock function (Lee et al., 2006; Fischbarg, 2010).
-In this condition, the hyperosmotic media presumably remains confined to the apical cell surface.
-Upon media exchange to hypertonic conditions, we discover that that average volume of the cells decreases by 20-35% and does not recover over time such that the epithelial height and volume remain permanently reduced even after three hours (Figure 3, A-C).
+Mature epithelial tissue does not recover from a long-term osmotic shock

+We next perform iso- and hypertonic experiments on mature epithelium formed by plating MDCK cells at high density onto glass and incubating for 48 h.
+Under these conditions, tight junctions form in this polarized model epithelial tissue to facilitate well-characterized barrier function (Lee et al., 2006; Fischbarg, 2010).
+Under this condition, the hyperosmotic medium presumably remains confined to the apical cell surface.
+Upon medium exchange to hypertonic conditions, we discover that the average volume of the cells decreases by 20-35% and does not recover over time, so that the epithelial height and volume remain permanently reduced even after 3 h (Figure 3, A-C).